RediSearch/RediSearch/docs/Upgrade_to_2.0.md

 # Upgrade to 2.0

-On v2.0 we first introduce a new concept in the way data is indexed on RediSearch, instead of using `FT.ADD` commands RediSearch 2.0 is following hashes regardless of the way those were inserted or changed on Redis (hset, hincr, hdel).
-How RediSearch knows on which hashes to follow and which hashes to index?
-Mostly by the hash key prefix (but also with FILTER) that can be defined on index creation (look at [ft.create](Commands.md#ftcreate) command definition for more information).
-The problem is that indexes that were created on versions 1.x (call them legacy indexes) do not contain those following hash definition.
-The upgrade to 2.0 process allows you to add those definitions using module configuration on start time and allow RediSearch 2.0 to load those legacy indexes.
+v2 of RediSearch reachitects the way indices are kept in sync with the data.
+Instead of using `FT.ADD` command to index documents, RediSearch 2.0 follows hashes that match the index description iregardless of the way those were inserted or changed on Redis (hset, hincr, hdel).
+The index description will filter hashes on a  prefix of the key, but also you to construct more fine grained filters with the `FILTER` option.
+This index description can be defined on index creation ([ft.create](Commands.md#ftcreate)).

+v1.x indices (further referred to as legacy indices)  don't have such index description.
+This is why you will need to supply this description on when upgrading to v2.
+During the upgrade to v2 you can add module configuration on start time and allow RediSearch 2.0 to load those legacy indexes.

 ## UPGRADE_INDEX configuration

 The upgrade index configuration allows you to specify the legacy index to upgrade.
-It needs to specify the index name and all the `follow hash` arguments that can be defined on [ft.create](Commands.md#ftcreate) command (notice that only the index name is mandatory, the other arguments have default values which are the same as the default values on [ft.create](Commands.md#ftcreate) command).
+It needs to specify the index name and all the `on hash` arguments that can be defined on [ft.create](Commands.md#ftcreate) command (notice that only the index name is mandatory, the other arguments have default values which are the same as the default values on [ft.create](Commands.md#ftcreate) command).
 So for example, if you have a legacy index called `idx`, in order for RediSearch 2.0 to load it, the following configuration needs to be added to the server on start time:
 ```
 redis-server --loadmodule redisearch.so UPGRADE_INDEX idx
 ```